‘Very Anti-Social’: Suspect in Boulder Supermarket Massacre Was Paranoid, Brother Says

-ARVADA, Colorado—Authorities on Tuesday identified the suspect in the shooting deaths of 10 people at a King Soopers grocery store in Boulder as 21-year-old Ahmad Al Aliwi Alissa, whose brother said he was deeply disturbed.
+ARVADA, Colorado—Authorities on Tuesday identified the suspect in the shooting deaths of 10 people at a King Soopers grocery store in Boulder as Ahmad Al Aliwi Alissa, a 21-year-old with a history of violence whose brother said was deeply disturbed.

-Alissa, who is from Arvada, has been charged with 10 counts of first-degree murder for the massacre.
+Alissa, who is from Arvada, has been charged with 10 counts of first-degree murder for the mass shooting.
 He was taken into custody after being shot during apprehension.

 Ali Aliwi Alissa, the suspect’s 34-year-old brother, told The Daily Beast that authorities searched his house all night after the shooting.

-Alissa described his brother as “very anti-social” and paranoid, adding that, in high school, he would describe “being chased, someone is behind him, someone is looking for him.”
+Alissa said his brother was “very anti-social” and paranoid, adding that, in high school, he would describe “being chased, someone is behind him, someone is looking for him.”

 “When he was having lunch with my sister in a restaurant, he said, ‘People are in the parking lot, they are looking for me.’
 She went out, and there was no one.
 We didn’t know what was going on in his head,” Alissa said, admitting that he believes his brother is mentally ill.